AdobeDocs/journey-optimizer.it-IT/help/using/building-journeys/expression/collection-management-functions.md

 **La funzione &quot;at(`<index>`)&quot;**

-La **[!UICONTROL a]** consente di fare riferimento a un elemento specifico in una raccolta in base a un indice.
+La **[!UICONTROL at]** consente di fare riferimento a un elemento specifico in una raccolta in base a un indice.
 L&#39;indice 0 è il primo indice della raccolta.

 _`<listExpression>`.at(`<index>`)_